 Sichuan-Tibet Highway Vehicle & Gear Complete Guide: SUV or Sedan?
 2026 Latest Tibet Entry Guide

 The 318 spans 2,200km, crossing 14 mountain passes above 4,000m, through rainy-season landslide zones and winter black-ice belts.
 What vehicle you choose and what gear you bring — these two questions determine whether you'll see scenery all the way or experience thrills all the way.
+Get them right and the mountain is a pleasure; get them wrong and it's a survival exercise.

 🚙 Honest Advice: Sedans Can Make It — But Do You Really Want to Use One?

 High-altitude power loss: Above 4,500m, naturally aspirated engines lose about 30% power.
 A 1.6L sedan fully loaded with four people climbing Haizi Mountain — flooring the gas feels like crawling.
+Turbo engines fare better, but neither likes thin air.
+On a pass where a truck is creeping in the right lane, you want acceleration in reserve, not a prayer.

 🗺️ Vehicle Inspection Checklist